What is a Strong Password?

-There are a variety of ways that passwords are attacked, but the five most common are:
+Passwords are attacked in many ways, but the five most common are:

-- Password Cracking – even in 2020, some companies don’t have the greatest security, they may be storing your password in unprotected files – this is why we preach about not using the same password over and over again.
+- Password Cracking – some companies still store passwords in unprotected files – this is why we constantly preach about using unique passwords for each account

-- Brute Force Attack – hackers simply run the password through a computer that multiple combinations to guess the correct password – passwords with less than 9 characters are very susceptible to this type of attack, and as computers get faster, the number of characters goes up.
+- Brute Force Attack – using automated tools to run multiple letter and number combinations – passwords with less than 9 characters are susceptible to this type of attack

-- Dictionary Attack – instead of trying to crack each letter, hackers look for specific strings of characters that relate to words in a dictionary, especially common phrases – so if your password is kittensarecute it’s not secure.
+- Dictionary Attack – cybercriminals use automated tools that enter common passwords and simple phrases – so if your password is kittensarecute it’s not secure

-- Credential Phishing – hackers craft emails and other messages designed to trick you into revealing your user name and password – these types of attacks are ridiculously effective as they prey upon people who are busy, lazy, or unaware, which is why we security professionals are always discussing awareness.
+- Credential Phishing – crafted emails designed to trick you into revealing your user name and password – these attacks are ridiculously effective as they prey upon people who are busy, lazy, or unaware, which is why we security professionals are always discussing awareness

-- Password Recycling – 99% of users reuse passwords and 70% recycle an an average of 8 passwords between home and work – sometimes it takes weeks or months to be alerted to a password breach, leaving every account where that password had been used vulnerable to attack.
+- Password Recycling – 99% of users reuse passwords, and 70% recycle an average of 8 passwords between home and work – it can take weeks or months to be alerted to a password breach, leaving every account with that password vulnerable to attack

 - Never repeating or recycling passwords